astronomer/airflow-guides/salesforce-to-redshift.md

 ### Step 3

-Sign into the CLI by running the command astro login and inputting your Astronomer username and password when prompted.
+Sign into the CLI by running the command `astro login` and inputting your Astronomer username and password when prompted.

 ### Step 4

 If you haven’t already done so, you’ll want to begin by creating a project directory and navigating into it.
-To do this, open your terminal and run mkdir airflow_project_directory.
-Then, run cd airflow_project_directory to navigate into this folder.
+To do this, open your terminal and run `mkdir airflow_project_directory`.
+Then, run `cd airflow_project_directory` to navigate into this folder.
 While the data we pull won’t actually end up in this folder, this is where we’ll store all of our code that will perform the operation of extracting the data from Salesforce and scheduling it to be dumped into Redshift using Airflow.

 ### Step 5

-Once you’ve navigated into your project directory, run astro init to initialize the project.
+Once you’ve navigated into your project directory, run `astro init` to initialize the project.
 This will create a dags and a plugins folder in your project directory.

 ### Step 6

-Navigate into your plugins folder by running cd plugins and clone our [Salesforce Plugin](https://github.com/airflow-plugins/salesforce_plugin) using the following command:
+Navigate into your plugins folder by running `cd plugins` and clone our [Salesforce Plugin](https://github.com/airflow-plugins/salesforce_plugin) using the following command:

 `git clone https://github.com/airflow-plugins/salesforce_plugin.git`